 Sexually Transmitted Infections

 Scope of Problem: The Rise of Sexually Transmitted Infections in Adolescents.
-Adolescents have the highest rates of sexually transmitted infections (STIs) in the United States.13 The CDC’s Division of Reproductive Health tracks the nationwide trends in sexually transmitted infections.
+Sexually transmitted infections (STIs) are an important emergency department complaint, and recent data show a rise in prevalence of many of these infections in adolescents.
+The CDC’s Division of Reproductive Health tracks the nationwide trends in sexually transmitted infections.
 The major findings in the 2002-2007 data included a rise in the prevalence of HIV in adolescents as well as in rates of syphilis.
 From 1996 to 2006, the rate of HIV in males aged 15-19 years nearly doubled.
-Many EDs are now using rapid HIV testing and some are even piloting universal testing in high prevalence areas such as Washington, DC.14,15 Similarly, the incidence of syphilis, which had been steadily declining between 1997-2005, has risen again, affecting 2.2 individuals per 100,000 in 2006, versus only 1.5 per 100,000 in 2004.14-16 Chlamydial infections in 15- to 19-year-old women occur at the highest age-specific rate in the United States, and their incidence in this population is slowly increasing, up 3% in 2011 compared to the previous year.13 Women 15 to 19 years old have the second highest rates of gonorrhea infection in the United States, an incidence that has plateaued in the past few years.13 Adolescents have the lowest age-specific infection rates for herpes type II infections, and the reported incidence has not been increasing.13
+Many EDs are now using rapid HIV testing and some are even piloting universal testing in high prevalence areas such as Washington, DC.13,14 Similarly, the incidence of syphilis, which had been steadily declining between 1997-2005, has risen again, affecting 2.2 individuals per 100,000 in 2006, versus only 1.5 per 100,000 in 2004.
+Gonorrhea infection rates have plateaued in recent years after a decline for more than 20 years.13-15

 Risk Factors for Sexually Transmitted Infections (STIs) in Adolescents.
 Multiple factors place this age group at risk for higher rates of all STIs.
 It is important, even in the often hectic environment of the emergency department, to screen higher-risk adolescents, including those with early sexual debut, multiple partners, inconsistent use of condoms, limited health care access, drug use, and men having sex with men.
 Remember that minors have the right in all states to confidential care for sexually transmitted infections.